JRivera-31/discord-bot/README.md

 ```

 ## Motivation
-AS an owner of a discord server and growing community
+AS an owner of a discord server and growing community <br>
-I WANT a way to moderate my discord server without having to always actively be there
+I WANT a way to moderate my discord server without having to always actively be there <br>
 SO THAT my users can have a pleasant and interactive experience